-In this time of change, when we have so many urgent issues to address, investing the time to get clear on our purpose and values can seem like a distraction.
+In this time of change, when we have so many urgent issues to address, investing the time to get clear on our long term purpose and values can seem like a distraction.

-But understanding your purpose and values will not only bring you eight very practical short term benefits, and help you achieve your long term goals, it will also shows you something deeper: what success looks like for you.
+But understanding your purpose and values will not only help you achieve your long term goals, and bring you eight very practical short term benefits, it will also show you something much deeper: what success looks like for you.

-This is because of the way that Inner Leadership defines purpose and values.
+This happens because of the particular way that Inner Leadership defines your purpose and values.

-First, the way we uncover your values is by asking you to remember the times when you felt most alive, in flow, “doing what you are here to do.”
-And when we define your purpose, we say that your purpose is to use your best qualities, in the ways you most love, to create whatever an ideal world looks like to you.
+First, the way that we uncover your values is by asking you to remember times when you felt most alive, in flow, “doing what you are here to do.”
+And the way that we define your purpose is by saying that your life’s purpose is to use your best qualities, in the ways you most love, to create whatever an ideal world looks like to you.

-This means that the more you then live in line with your purpose and values, the more you will feel alive, in flow, doing what you are here to do, and the more you will be using your best qualities, in the ways you most love, to create your ideal world.
+Because we define them this way, this means that the more you live in line with your purpose and values, the more you will feel alive, in flow, doing what you are here to do, and the more you will be using your best qualities, in the ways you most love, to create your ideal world.

-In other words, the more fully you live in line with your purposes and values, defined these ways, the more fully you will be creating what matters most to you and becoming who you truly are.
+In other words, the more fully you live in line with your purpose and values, defined these ways, the more fully you will be creating what matters most to you and expressing who you truly are.

-How much of your day do you spend feeling alive, in flow, doing what you are here to do?
-In your work and in your relationships, are you using your best qualities in the ways you most love, to create your ideal world?
-Is it time to get clear on your purpose and values?
+What proportion of your days do you currently spend feeling alive, in flow, doing what you are here to do?
+In your relationships and in your work, are you using your best qualities in the ways you most love, to create your ideal world?
+Is it time to get clearer on your purpose and values?

 You can sign up to daily posts here.